UPS Supply Chain Symphony

 Understanding Supply Chain

 ”What does supply chain do?”
 “What are the steps involved in the supply chain journey?”
 The first step in our process was defining the product.
 In this phase, it started off with desk research and discussions with stakeholders and product managers to understand its context.
-This helps define the scope of the product, understand the requirements and gather insights about the goals and purpose that UPS has – not only for the product itself but also the business behind it.
+This helps to define the scope of the product, understand the requirements and gather insights about the goals and purpose that UPS has – not only for the product itself but also the business behind it.

 Identify Key Players (Proto-Persona)

-Before we talked to the real users, we used workshops and brainstorming sessions with the stakeholders who are familiar with the product and asked them to share their knowledge of the target users.
+Before we talked to the real users, we used workshops and brainstorming sessions with stakeholders who are familiar with the product and asked them to share their knowledge of the target users.
 We then gathered those notes and identified commonalities to create proto-personas.

 Through this, we aligned the stakeholders' views of the customer and gained buy-in for user-centred design.
 Additionally, it allowed stakeholders and team members to be more empathetic to end-user needs.